samimahamoed/awesome_game_shop/README.md

 The views-template messaging is also done with ajax calls, so there is no need to refresh the whole page when for example loading a game.
 The messaging is successfully implemented as was instructed, so hopefully that warrants the 200 points or close to it from this section as the messaging was tested also with the course test game and seemed to work okay.
 Note that our implementation expects the settings to come in percentages which describe how large portion the iframe takes but nevertheless this could be changed easily to pixel input.

-### Quality of Work
-Regarding the structure of our code, we feel that our implementation is reasonably logical and additional features could be added easily (such as adding additional classes to models with additional message types to the messaging scheme and thus enabling some extra features so in that sense).
-We have also used the Django framework purposefully so there is a separation between the models, views and templates which enables for example switching to different page layouts without too much of a trouble.
-Regarding code comments, perhaps we could have done more with them, but as we use the Django framework and otherwise logical program structure and variable names, you can hopefully understand reasonably well what does what in the code, especially if you reference Django documentation when needed.

-When discussing the UI of the service, we feel that the basic use of our service is quite straightforward and easy, as links lead to logical places, and buttons generally note what they do on themselves and so forth.
-The graphical layout of the service is also clear and not cluttered to facilitate the ease of use.

-In regards to testing, this has perhaps not been done as well as we would have liked, but the basic functionalities of the service have been tested so that critical functions should work okay.
-These critical parts include checking for example that authentication works, game adding works, the cross service messaging works, games can be played, and that the database updates without problems via the views.py manipulation.
-All in all, there were perhaps some issues with this section, but hopefully we will still get decent points.

-### Non-functional requirements in addition to the project plan and demo
-For our workflow, you can check the git repository for what has been added and when.
-Unfortunately we were late of the original planned schedule, but overall  the service code was built incrementally and in logical steps so there we no big additional problems.

-Regarding teamwork, in addition of utilizing the project Git repository, we used Whatsapp for the immediate communication and used a Trello page to keep track of the programming tasks we needed to do and also who was doing what at which point.
-We worked mostly on our own, but we did have a few physical meetings to iron out some project details and to assign different tasks for different people.

-We don’t know how much the demo session really affects this section at this point, but hopefully we would get decent points from here in addition to points got from the demo and from the initial project plan.

 ### Save/load and resolution feature
 Save/load messaging is implemented as was suggested in the project description and it works decently, so hopefully this warrants the 100 points from this section or close to it.